MolBIFFM/diana/README.md

 ## Configuration

-Specification of input genes or proteins.
+Input genes or proteins can be read from tabular input files.

 ```json
 [